dieterich-lab/ImmunOMICS/README.md

 Reproducibility: Singularity
 ----------------------------

-We recommend using all-in-one image and Singularity 3.8.7
+We recommend using the all-in-one image [aminale_immun2sev_latest-2023-02-28-3349561f6f7d.sif](https://doi.org/10.5281/zenodo.7729004).

-All commands needed to reproduce results are presented in `job.sh`.
+To run the end-to-end pipeline on your data please use the following command.
 Make sure to set paths in the config file before you run the commands.

 ```bash
 singularity run -B /Host_directory aminale_immun2sev_latest-2023-02-28-3349561f6f7d.sif \
                   "snakemake --cores all predict --snakefile src/snakefile  \
                   --configfile /path_to_config/config.yml --directory /writable_directory"
 ```

-Singularity image aminale_immun2sev_latest-2023-02-28-3349561f6f7d.sif can be found in [zenodo](https://doi.org/10.5281/zenodo.7729004).
+All commands needed to reproduce our results (main and comparative analysis) are in `job.sh`; parameters are in the config files.

 Reproducibility: Conda